sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 **Campaign Name:** This is the name of your campaign, so you can find it again from the campaigns page.
 Newly created campaigns are named “Untitled” unless you specify a name.
 This name is only used internally within the SendGrid Marketing Campaigns interface— _it will not be visible to your recipients._

-You are not required to give your campaign a unique name.

 **From Sender:** This is where you select the sender identity from whom your campaign will be sent.
 The recipient will see the name associated with this sender identity, and the reply to and from addresses will be the email address associated with this sender identity.

 {% warning %}